swiftlang/swift-llbuild/docs/buildsystem.rst

 This tool is used to create a symbolic link at a particular location, with appropriate dependency tracking.
-Due to the nature of symbolic links it is important to use this tool when creating links during a build, as opposed to the usuall `shell` tool.
+Due to the nature of symbolic links it is important to use this tool when creating links during a build, as opposed to the usual `shell` tool.
 The reason why is that the build system will, by default, use `stat(2)` to examine the contents of output files for the purposes of evaluating the build state.
 In the case of a symbolic link this is incorrect, as it will retrieve the status information of the target, not the link itself.
 This